bebasid/KominFudge/README.en.md

 If the ISP DNS being shown instead of one you have already set, you can download [DNSCrypt](https://dnscrypt.info) or [SimpleDNSCrypt](https://simplednscrypt.org).

 ## Applications to eliminate DPI[🔝](#navigation)
-Now, many [ISPs](#choosing-less-strict-isp) are using Deep Packet Inspection as blocking method, but you can eliminate the DPI with these applications:
+Now, many [ISPs](#choosing-less-strict-isp) are using Deep Packet Inspection as blocking method.

+You can eliminate the DPI with these applications:

 > ⚠ **ATTENTION** ⚠
 > Do not forget to change [DNS](#dns-applications) first or using [Hosts file](#list-of-hosts-file) if your [ISP](#choosing-less-strict-isp) is also using DNS for blocking.